Our Pupil Premium Lead in School is Mr. Allinson.

 We seek to ensure that teaching and learning opportunities meet the needs of all of the pupils through:

-- We use research (such as the Sutton Trust Toolkit) to support us in determining the strategies that will be most effective
+We use research (such as the Sutton Trust Toolkit and research from The Education Endowment Fund) to support us in determining the strategies that will be most effective

 What is Pupil Premium?